r4victor/tenthousandmeters/content/blog/python_bts_03.md

 } PyFloatObject;
 ```

 The C standard states that a pointer to any struct can be converted to a pointer to its first member and vice versa.
 Because any Python object has `PyObject` as its first member, CPython can treat any Python object as `PyObject`, which it does all over the place.
 You can think of it as of C way of doing subclassing.
-The benifit of such a trick is that it allows to achieve polymorphism.
+The benefit of such a trick is that it allows to achieve polymorphism.
 For example, it allows to write a function that can take any Python object as an argument by taking `PyObject`.

-The reason why CPython can do something useful with `PyObject` is because the behaviour of a Python object is determined by its type, and `PyObject` always has a type.
+The reason why CPython can do something useful with `PyObject` is because the behavior of a Python object is determined by its type, and `PyObject` always has a type.
 A type "knows" how to create the objects of that type, how to calculate their hashes, how to add them, how to call them, how to access their attributes, how to deallocate them and much more.
 Types are also Python objects represented by the `PyTypeObject` structure.
 All types have the same type, which is `PyType_Type`.
 And the type of `PyType_Type` points to `PyType_Type` itself.
 If this explanation seems complicated, this example should not:

 ```text
 $ ./python.exe -q